Income distribution

 Household income is the total income of the household before tax, National Insurance and other deductions.
 It includes the value of free school meals, free TV licences and other income-based entitlements.

 The data measures income before and after housing costs have been paid.
+The figures shown in the chart and table are based on income after housing costs have been deducted.
 Housing costs include rent or mortgage payments and insurance.

 The information relates to households of either one person or a group of people sharing cooking facilities and a living room or dining area.
 It must be their main or only home.